Explaindio

 As you can see from the clip, each animation seemed stranger than the last.
 When would I ever need a 3D animation of a hinge connecting two planks of wood?
 Their uses seemed oddly specific and I still have no idea why Explaindio would ever promote this feature as much as they do on their site.

-For such a paltry set of pre-made clips, I would expect that it would be easy to find third party files as a replacement, but even as someone who has worked with various CAD programs, I have no idea what a “.zf3d” file is.
+For such a paltry set of pre-made clips, I would expect that it would be easy to find third-party files as a replacement, but even as someone who has worked with various CAD programs, I have no idea what a “.zf3d” file is.
 This isn’t a file you’ll find amongst a database of free stock.
-I imagine the game here is that they want you to purchase another program that integrates with Explaindio in order to make full use of the 3D function.
+I imagine the game here is that they want you to purchase another program that integrates with Explaindio to make full use of the 3D function.

 Audio